XpiritBV/CodeToCloud-Workshop/Challenges/Prequisites/Readme.md

 ![](Codespace-creation.png)

-Visual Studio Code doesn't pass a couple of specific of keystrokes to the terminal, this may make it harder to quit docker once you've started a container interacticely.
+Visual Studio Code doesn't pass a couple of specific of keystrokes to the terminal, this may make it harder to quit docker once you've started a container interactively.
 You can add the [custom keybindings specified here](/.devcontainer/keybindings.json) to [your Visual Studio Code settings](https://code.visualstudio.com/docs/getstarted/keybindings#_advanced-customization).
 This remaps `ctrl-q` and `ctrl-p` when the terminal has focus.

 ## Set up workshop scripts